-- Don’t provide a written or recorded statement without the advice of a lawyer.
+- Don’t provide a written or recorded statement without the advice of a Tampa motorcycle accident lawyer.

 - Don’t accept the first settlement offer, as it is almost certain to be far less than what you deserve.

 You should speak with a Tampa motorcycle accident attorney before agreeing to or signing anything provided by an insurance company.
-Once you are represented by a lawyer, you tell the insurance company to direct any questions directly to your attorney.
+Once you are represented by a Tampa motorcycle accident lawyer, you tell the insurance company to direct any questions directly to your attorney.

-How Our Tampa Motorcycle Accident Attorneys Can Help
+How Our Motorcycle Accident Lawyers in Tampa Can Help

 If you’ve been involved in a motorcycle accident in Tampa, it is extremely likely that you have suffered serious injuries that will require you to focus much of your time and energy on your recovery.
 You probably don’t have the time and energy to deal with insurance companies to pursue the compensation you deserve.
 That is why you need a Tampa motorcycle accident attorney from Brooks Law Group.